-Additionally, Principle 29 of the Basel Committee (Basel) Core Principles for Effective Banking Supervision, requires a bank to have adequate policies and processes, including strict customer due diligence rules to promote high ethical and professional standards in the financial sector and prevent the bank from being used, intentionally or unintentionally, for criminal activities.
+The FATF Forty Recommendations were revised in February 2012, and renamed the International Standards on Combating Money laundering and the Financing of Terrorism & Proliferation - The FATF Recommendations.
+The FATF normally issues Guidance and Best Practices Papers to assist countries in implementing the Recommendations.
+The growing body of work includes Guidance on Politically Exposed Persons; Risk Based Approach to Prepaid Card, Mobile Payments and Internet-Based Payment Services; and Risk-Based Approach to Combatting Money Laundering and Terrorist Financing.
+Additionally, Principle 29 of the September 2012 revised Basel Committee (Basel) Core Principles for Effective Banking Supervision, requires a bank to have adequate policies and processes, including strict customer due diligence rules to promote high ethical and professional standards in the financial sector and prevent the bank from being used, intentionally or unintentionally, for criminal activities.
 Financial institutions should keep abreast of developments in the international standard and refine their programmes accordingly.

-12. Other useful references are provided in Appendix 2 of the Guideline as well as the Annexes in FATF Guidance documents.
+Other useful references are provided in Appendix 2 of the Guideline as well as the Annexes in FATF Guidance documents.